bahrus/litter-g/README.md

 As you can see, the "import" attribute should match the constant specified in document.head.
 This will allow you to pick where the imports should come from.

 Note that using this technique, one can easily use other libraries not based on lit-html.
 For example, [https://medium.com/@WebReflection/lit-html-vs-hyperhtml-vs-lighterhtml-c084abfe1285](lighterhtml) ought to work out of the box.
-Support from [htm](https://github.com/developit/htm#example) is planned.
+Support for [htm](https://github.com/developit/htm#example) is planned.

 ## Multivariable Functions